 - What is the ROI for each segment?
-Based on the segment which has the greatest ROI, you can start focusing on attracting this customer segment.
+Based on the segment which has the greatest ROI, you can start focusing on attracting this customer segment more over others.
 Below is a visual representation of plotting different retention curves in relation to customer segments

 - How does the total number of accounts in each segment compare to ROI they generate? (example, segment 3 and 4 could have similar amount of total users, but ROI could differ)

 To drill further into each segment, you need to start looking at characteristics of customers in each segment to understand who they are.

 Knowing the representation of different customers among these segments will allow for more detailed targeting and refined messaging.

 The segmentation will depend greatly on your business and what you consider relevant.
 We could however in each segment consider the following:

 - Company size (e.g. 0-5 employees, up to 10 employees, up to 50, over 100)

 Application of this methodology is extremely useful for aligning your marketing with the right message to the right audience.